BlueBrain/circuit-build/doc/source/bioname.rst

 Bioname
 -------

-We address a folder for storing circuit build recipes as circuit `bioname`.
+We address the folder for storing circuit build recipes as circuit `bioname`.

 Absolute path to this folder is put to CircuitConfig *BioName* attribute.